Kent School

 Meet the Head Trainer

-Lyman T. Whitehead is a USEF “R” judge, who has been an active competitor as a rider and trainer for more than 38 years.
+Lyman T. Whitehead is a USEF “R” judge, who has been an active competitor as a rider and trainer for 40 years.
 He has trained both horses and clients for the AA Circuit, from the Winter Equestrian Festival to all the major shows in the Northeast.
 He has produced top hunters including Strapless, Dutch Chocolate, White Gold, and Cheer for the Team.

-Whitehead has earned championships at all the major horse shows including the Pennsylvania National Horse Show, the Washington International Horse Show, the National Horse Show and the Devon Horse Show and County Fair.
+Whitehead has competed professionally in both the hunter and the jumper rings, and earned championships at all the major horse shows including the Pennsylvania National Horse Show, the Washington International Horse Show, the National Horse Show and the Devon Horse Show and County Fair.
 He is a five-time leading hunter rider of the Hampton Classic, leading hunter rider of the National Horse Show and three-time leading rider of the Old Salem Farm Horse Show.

 Kent Equestrian FAQ